Species Introduction

 Q: How do I properly acclimatise Dalmatian Sailfin Mollies to my aquarium?

-Acclimatising Dalmatian Sailfin Mollies is crucial for their health.
-Begin by floating the sealed bag in the tank for 15-20 minutes to equalise the temperature.
-After this, gradually introduce tank water into the bag by adding small amounts every 5 minutes for about an hour.
-This process helps the fish adapt to the water chemistry.
-Finally, gently release the Mollies into the tank, avoiding adding the bag water to prevent contamination.
+Acclimatising your Dalmatian Sailfin Mollies is crucial for their health.
+Start by floating the sealed bag in your aquarium for about 15-20 minutes to equalise the temperature.
+Then, gradually introduce small amounts of your aquarium water into the bag every 5 minutes for about an hour.
+This process helps them adjust to the water parameters.
+Once acclimatised, gently release the fish into the tank, avoiding adding the store water to your aquarium.
+This method minimises stress and increases their chances of thriving in their new home.

 ✓ Expert Tip